SixSq/old.sixsq.github.com/_posts/news/2016-04-07-news-slipstream-3-announcement.md

 With these changes, SixSq is responding to customer needs stemming from the growth in demand for **cloud brokerage** services.

  *“Today’s enterprise users expect an easy-to-use interface and a single dashboard for management and reporting,” said Marc-Elian Bégin, SixSq CEO.
 “This upgrade is a good example of how we are responding to enterprise requirements and customer feedback.
-SlipStream is at the core of SixSq, and with V3 we are foundation for a number of exciting new features for our products and services.”*
+SlipStream is at the core of SixSq, and with v3 we set the foundation for a number of exciting new features for our products and services.”*

 SlipStream can be tested for free via [Nuvla](http://sixsq.com/services/nuvla/), SixSq’s online cloud brokerage platform.